chronologicaldot/CopperLang/README.md

 ### Extensions Build Notes

-A primitives (number) extension group has been provided.
-The specific classes (intmath.h, ulongmath.h, etc.) are dependent on BasicPrimitive.h but do not all need to be included with each other in the project.
-(They each only depend on BasicPrimitive.h.)
+Extensions for Copper are provided in the ext folder.
+These can be include in your main.cpp file along with Copper, and their functionality can be added to the engine by calling their respective addFunctionsToEngine(Engine&) functions.

-The integer extension provided ("intmath.h") can optionally be compiled using the flag #define ENABLE_COPPER_INTEGER_BOUNDS_CHECKS for ensuring numbers don't exceed their cap and produce undefined behavior.
+The numbers extension provided ("basicmath.h") can optionally be compiled using the flag #define ENABLE_COPPER_INTEGER_BOUNDS_CHECKS for ensuring numbers don't exceed their cap and produce undefined behavior.
 Compiling without this flag creates a warning that the logger in the function is not used.
 This is not an error nor does it affect functionality, but if you are picky about having clean builds, you should use the aforementioned flag.

 ### Alternate C++ Build Notes